-This super easy biscuit recipe uses no shortening!
-It's quick to make and tastes DELICIOUS!
+This super easy biscuit recipe uses no shortening and no butter!
+It’s quick to make and tastes DELICIOUS!

 Most times when you look in a cookbook or online for a recipe for biscuits it calls for shortening.
 If you're like me, shortening isn't something that's in the kitchen cupboard.